digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/README.md

 `Starter Kit` tutorial lets you explore two of the available ingress solutions: `Ambassador Edge Stack` and `NGINX`.
 While the first one may not be so popular yet, it has many `powerful features` built-in besides ingress functionality (like `rate limiting`, extra protocols handling: `websockets`, `gRPC`, etc.). `NGINX` on the other hand, is the most `popular` solution and widely adopted by the community, but it has less features, and adding more functionality is not so trivial or easy to achieve.
 It is more suited for basic HTTP/S routing and SSL termination.

 Starter Kit will present you both, using the same structure and steps for each so that you can see how basic ingress functionality is achieved.
+Note, though, that the next chapter, "Setup Prometheus Stack", assumes you've chosen `Ambassador Edge Stack`.
 In the end, you can decide which one suits best your needs.

 Without further ado, please pick one to start from below list.